-One respondent agreed that disclosures on synergies would help users to better understand the potential impact of an acquisition on the combined financial statements of an entity and would make management more accountable for its decision.
-However, he considered that, even if he acknowledged that investors seek information about synergies (as part of goodwill) in order to justify the price for the acquisition, expected synergies do not necessarily reconcile to or explain in full the consideration transferred and goodwill (as they are not necessarily a subtotal of goodwill and they may be, for example. greater than the respective element in goodwill).
+- One respondent agrees that disclosures on synergies would help users to better understand the potential impact of an acquisition on the combined financial statements of an entity and would make management more accountable for its decision.
+However, the respondent considers that, even if it is acknowledged that investors seek information about synergies (as part of goodwill) in order to justify the price for the acquisition, expected synergies do not necessarily reconcile to or explain in full the consideration transferred and goodwill (as they are not necessarily a subtotal of goodwill and they may be, for example, greater than the respective element in goodwill). - 276 Another respondent also agrees with the underlying objective of disclosing the information, but has concerns about the effectiveness in addressing investor concerns (i.e., if the resulting information would be sufficiently clear, precise or comparable).

-260 One respondent recognised that the disclosure can trigger commercial sensitivity (i.e., planned restructuring to fully benefit from the synergies).
-However, it commented that the current proposal on synergies appears to appropriately strike a reasonable balance with preparers' concern for commercially sensitive disclosures.
+277 One respondent recognises that the disclosure can trigger commercial sensitivity (i.e., planned restructuring to fully benefit from the synergies).
+However, it comments that the current proposal on synergies appears to appropriately strike a reasonable balance with preparers' concern for commercially sensitive disclosures.

-One respondent suggested, under a cost-benefit perspective, that the Board would provide an exemption for disclosing amounts and costs of synergies if such information is not readily available.
+278 One respondent suggests, under a cost-benefit perspective, that the IASB would provide an exemption for disclosing amounts and costs of synergies if such information is not readily available.
 Under this exception, preparers would be expected to disclose such information only if it has been gathered in the deal process.